Union Station (Toronto): Provincial and suburban

 GO Transit's Union Station Bus Terminal is located at CIBC Square, 81 Bay Street, on the south side of the terminal.
-The terminal currently serves GO Transit regional buses as well as Coach Canada, TOK Coachlines, and Ontario Northland long-distance bus services.
+The terminal currently serves GO Transit regional buses as well as Megabus, FlixBus, Ontario Northland and Greyhound Lines long-distance bus services.

 Connecting services

 The station includes access to the Toronto subway system.

 Union Station is connected to the Toronto Transit Commission's Union Subway Station, which is part of Line 1 Yonge–University of the Toronto subway system.
 Two Toronto streetcar routes, 509 Harbourfront and 510 Spadina, can also be accessed underground without leaving Union Station.
 The streetcar platform was built in 1989 and is separate from the subway station platforms built in 1954.
 Altogether, twenty million TTC passengers pass through Union Station each year.
 The TTC station was renovated and expanded in 2015, with an additional platform to increase capacity.

 Toronto Transit Commission bus routes 19 Bay, 72 Pape, 97 Yonge, 121 Esplanade–River, and night route 320 Yonge, use curbside stops on the streets outside.